| 2018 |

 | 2021 |

-WDFY4 deficiency in mice promotes Th2 cell differentiation and Th2 cytokine production in vitro and in vivo, and exacerbates ovalbumin-induced asthma with enhanced inflammatory cell infiltration, goblet cell hyperplasia, mucus production, and collagen deposition. |
+WDFY4 deficiency in mice promotes Th2 cell differentiation and Th2 cytokine production from naïve CD4+ T cells differentiated in vitro, and exacerbates ovalbumin-induced asthma in vivo with higher Th2 cytokines, increased inflammatory cell infiltration, goblet cell hyperplasia, mucus production, and collagen deposition. |

-Wdfy4-/- mouse model, in vitro Th2 differentiation from naïve CD4+ T cells, OVA-induced asthma model, cytokine measurement, histology |
+Wdfy4-knockout mice; in vitro Th2 differentiation assay from naïve CD4+ T cells; OVA-induced asthma model; cytokine measurement; histology |

-International archives of allergy and immunology |
+International Archives of Allergy and Immunology |

 Medium |